bricolages/bricolage/README.md

 Bricolage
 =========

-SQL batch framework for (mainly) Redshift.
+SQL batch framework for Redshift.

 This software is written in working time in Cookpad, Inc.